phoenix125/AtlasServerUpdateUtility/readme.txt

 ----------------------------
  CURRENT BETA VERSION NOTES (To download beta version, see LINKS section above)
 ----------------------------
+- The STABLE version and BETA version are the same at this time.

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+(2019-05-04) v1.5.5
+- Added: Port duplicate checker: Checks for duplicate ports assigned in ServerGrid.json
+- Fixed: Remove trailing \t in SeamlessIP if present upon import.
+Does NOT alter the ServerGrid.json file.
+- Added: Programmable utility update check interval (default is every 4 hours)
+- Added: Option to have utility automatically download and install updates with no user input (Default is disabled)
+- Fixed: Auto Config update (when updating util) would still sometimes prompt user to modify config.

+(2019-05-04) v1.5.4 (Thanks to Norlinri for reporting both problems)
+- Fixed: "Line 35734 Unbalanced brackets in expression" error fixed.
+- Fixed: Prompt "Utility exited unexpectedly..
+Close utility?"
+If (NO) was selected and you are using your own redis manager, then my util would shut down all servers when it was not supposed to."

+(2019-05-04) v1.5.3
+- Fixed?
+Attempt to fix Discord message error "0x80020009".
+Also added a lot more detail to error code in case this didn't fix the error.
+- Added: Option to start all servers minimized.
+Added to config.ini: "Start servers minimized (for a cleaner look)? (yes/no) ###=yes"  (Thanks to Infiniti for requesting)
+- Fixed: SeamlessDataPort now reports correctly in the _Server_Summary_.txt file.

+(2019-05-04) v1.5.2
+- Added: Server PID check: When started,  util checks to make sure assigned PIDs are actually Atlas servers.
+- Added: Removes trailing \t in SeamlessIP if present upon import.
+Does NOT alter the ServerGrid.json file.
+- Added: Adds the SeamlessDataPorts to the _Server_Summary.txt file.

+(2019-04-29) v1.5.1
+- Fixed: The Setup Wizard had several bugs that were fixed.
+- Added: The util now creates batch files (in folder "Batch Files (to run Atlas manually)") to manually run and update your Atlas servers in case of SHTF (utility failure!)
+- Fixed: When new mod(s) are added/discovered, the util previously did nothing.
+It will now restart the servers (with announcements if servers were already running).
+- Changed: 32-bit (x86) version of the utility is once again the default.
+I received a couple reports of instability possibly related to the 64-bit (x64) version.
+- Fixed: Update Mod button now disables if no mods are used or if "Use this util to install mods and check for mod updates (as listed in ServerGrid.json)? (yes/no) ###=no" (Thanks to funtimes for reporting)

 (2019-04-28) v1.5.0
 - Added: GUI INTERFACE for server info only... no config GUI window yet.
 (Still incomplete).
 The util can still run without the GUI for minimalists.
 - Added: Setup Wizard.
 It is now MUCH easier now for new users to start using this utility.